List of Still Game characters: Chris the Postie

-Played by Sandy Nelson, Chris is Craiglang's local postman.
+Played by Sandy Nelson, Chris Armstrong is Craiglang's local postman; thus is more commonly known as Chris the Postie.
 Not exactly the brightest young lad, it often falls to one of the older gentlemen to explain a seemingly easily understandable situation to him.
-Chris seems to be a very lazy postman, and often leaves "Sorry You Were Out" cards deliberately when he can't be bothered delivering people's parcels.
+Chris appears to be a very lazy postman, and often leaves "Sorry You Were Out" cards deliberately when he can't be bothered delivering people's parcels.
 Despite these shortcomings, Chris is revealed to be a talented painter and decorator, managing to satisfactorily redecorate Isa's flat after Jack and Victor spectacularly botch the job.